 - the university’s goals, values and mission.

 Depending on the circumstances, a finding of responsibility for rape or non-consensual sexual intercourse will likely result in at least one-semester suspension.
 If a respondent has completed their degree requirements prior to the determination, the respondent’s degree will not be conferred until determination, and if there is a finding of responsibility, the degree will not be conferred until satisfactory completion of all sanctions.

 The potential primary and secondary sanctions are:

-- Disciplinary Probation: continued enrollment but with a warning that further misconduct or violation of university policy during the period of probation will be referred to the Office of Student Conduct and may result in the student's separation from the university.
+- Disciplinary Probation: continued enrollment but with a warning that further misconduct or violation of university policy during the period of probation will be referred to the Office of Community Values and Restorative Practices and may result in the student's separation from the university.

 - Loss or Restriction of Privileges: the limitation or removal of specified social or personal privileges including, but not limited to, loss or restriction of computer privileges, entertainment of guests in the private areas of a residence hall, participation in social activities sponsored by the university or a residence hall, and/or the right to operate an automobile on campus.
 In addition, a student's current or subsequent year's Housing Agreement may be terminated or special conditions attached to it, or the student may suffer a reduction in priority of a specified number of places in the room selection process of a subsequent year.

 - Deferred Loss of Housing: the sanction of Loss of Housing may be placed in deferred status.
 If a student is found in violation of any university rule during the time of the deferred sanction, the Director of Community Values and Restorative Practices (or designee) can remove the student from housing immediately without further review.
 Additional student conduct sanctions appropriate to the new violation may also be issued.
 In addition, a student with Deferred Loss of Housing will not be eligible to hold an elected or appointed office in any affiliated housing organization.